nilsj/LatexOutliner/README.md

 If you set the "beamer" property to true in the project settings, then each text snippet will be surrounded by a frame, and the frame title will be the title of the text snippet.

 ## Todos
-- move and in/outdent item with super h,j,k,l
-- move cursor with j,k
+- move cursor with j,k (for non-vintageous users)
 - Enable build tex from outline view
-- Refresh dead outline view

 ### Later
 - export outline to filesystem